Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 - Frame-component states

-  A frame-component has several different [states which it transitions through](#frame_component_states) during its life-cycle.
+  A frame-component has several different [states which it transitions through](#frame_component_states) during its lifecycle.

 - Frame-component event callbacks